Instead of keeping children inside a stuffy room throughout winter, get them outside in the fresh air playing fun and educational games!

 Musical statues is a game the majority of children will be familiar with, which means it is easy to explain and a great warm-up before taking part in other activities!
 You are in charge of the music, and when a song is played, everybody dances.
 When the music stops, everybody has to stay still.

 Note – Use Christmas songs to get everybody in the holiday spirit!

-If it is snowing, then make sure all children are wearing gloves and create one snow ball.
-When they are all stood in a circle, you can turn on the music and allow them to throw the snowball to each other.
+If it is snowing, then make sure all children are wearing gloves and create one snowball.
+When they are all stood in a circle, you can turn on the music and allow them to throw the snowball at each other.
 Once the music stops, the person holding the snowball is out.
-If it is not snowing, use a white balloon or a soft ball.
+If it is not snowing, use a white balloon or a softball.
 If music is unavailable, wait until somebody drops the snowball to be ‘out.’
 However, make sure everybody throws fairly to avoid disagreements.

 Artificial grass allows you to play outside 365 days a year.
 There’s no mud, no mess and no danger, which is why we recommend performing the activities above on a safe surface such as artificial grass.

-Nomow are the market leaders of artificial grass and have installed artificial grass in over 1800 schools.
+Nomow is the market leader in artificial grass and has installed artificial grass in over 1800 schools.
 Get in touch to learn more!